 Non-resident stamp duty surcharge

 Non UK residents will incur a 2% stamp duty surcharge when buying residential property in England and Northern Ireland, but not until 1 April 2021.
 The government said this would help control house price inflation and help get UK residents onto the housing ladder.1

 Tax bands and limits

-The personal allowance (the tax-free amount you can earn) will stay at £12,500 for the 2020/2021 tax year.
-Alongside this, the basic rate limit (the 20% tax bracket) will stay at £37,500.5 This means you’re able to earn up to £50,000 before crossing the higher level of tax threshold.5 Different rates and bands apply to Scottish tax payers.
+The personal allowance (the tax-free amount you can earn) will rise to £12,570 for the 2021/2022 tax year.
+Alongside this, the basic rate limit (the 20% tax bracket) will stay at £37,700.
+This means you’re able to earn up to £50,270 before crossing the higher level of tax threshold.
+Different rates and bands apply to Scottish tax payers.